Mar 23, 2019

 Grassroots Spotlight - Michelle and Anna, Red2Blue

 Grassroots Leader Spotlights highlight the work of activist leaders across the country who are doing meaningful and innovative work to strengthen their communities.
 To read more about other leaders, scroll to the bottom of this article to browse profiles from around the country.

-Meet Anna and Michelle of Let NY Vote (March 2019)
+Meet Anna and Michelle of Red2Blue (March 2019)

 Can you tell us a bit about your group?
 What is Red2Blue’s mission?